evert/evert.github.com/_posts/2019/2019-12-22-h2-paralellism.md

 items from cache was actually *slower* than going to the server and requesting a new copy.

-Given these results, I had to improve my test set up.
+Given these results, I had to improve my test setup.

 ## Better tests